-- Persons 2 years and older and participating in an annual pilgrimage to Mecca (Hajj or Umra) or doing seasonal work.
+- All persons 2 years and older who are traveling to Saudi Arabia for the pilgrimage to Mecca (Hajj or Umra).
 Vaccination must have been received not more than 3 to 5 years (depending on vaccine) and not less than 10 days before arrival in Saudi Arabia.

-Meningococcal C vaccine (not available in the U.S.) is recommended for expatriates and long-stay child travelers in countries where this vaccine is given routinely to infants/children.
+Vaccination with meningococcal C vaccine (MenC; not available in the U.S.) is recommended for expatriates and long-stay child travelers in countries where this vaccine is given routinely to infants/children.

-Persons with underlying medical conditions or who have concerns about the vaccine should speak to their health care provider before vaccine administration.
+Persons with underlying medical conditions or who have concerns about the vaccines should speak to their health care provider before vaccine administration.

 Quadrivalent vaccines (Menveo or Menactra) are given as follows:

-- Adolescents at age 11-12 years: 1 dose followed by a booster at age 16 years
+- Adolescents aged 11-12 years: 1 dose followed by a booster at 16 years

-- Children older than 2 months and younger than 2 years: 2-3 doses (depending on age and vaccine brand), given 8-12 weeks apart.
+- Children aged 2-23 months: 2 to 3 doses (depending on age and vaccine brand), given 8 to 12 weeks apart.
 For imminent departures, doses may be given 4 weeks apart

-- Persons older than 2 years (healthy persons): 1 dose
+- Healthy persons 2 years and older: 1 dose

 - Bexsero: 2 doses, given 1 month apart